stigi/cocoa-soundcloud-streaming/README.markdown

     SCAudioStream *stream = [[SCAudioStream alloc] initWithURL:streamURL delegate:self];

-Don't forget to implement the delegate protocol 'SCAudioStreamDelegate'.
+Don't forget to implement the delegate protocol `SCAudioStreamDelegate`.
 This protocol only specifies one method which is used to sign requests if you're about to play oauth protected streams.

 Example
 -------

-The XCode project contains a target called 'SCAudioStream DemoApp' whith it's source in the 'DemoApp' folder.
+The XCode project contains a target called `SCAudioStream DemoApp` whith it's source in the `DemoApp` folder.
 This should give you a quick start on how to use the streaming api.

 License